-An upgrade or positive rating pressure to the long-term ratings would require a positive rating action in the Spanish sovereign rating coupled with improvement in the Bank’s core profitability.
+An upgrade to the long-term ratings of CaixaBank would require an upgrade in the Spanish sovereign rating coupled with an improvement in the Bank’s asset quality profile.

-A description of how DBRS Morningstar considers ESG factors within the DBRS Morningstar analytical framework and its methodologies can be found in the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings at https://www.dbrsmorningstar.com/research/396929/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings (May 17, 2022)
+A description of how DBRS Morningstar considers ESG factors within the DBRS Morningstar analytical framework can be found in the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings at https://www.dbrsmorningstar.com/research/396929/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings (May 17, 2022)

 All figures are in Euros unless otherwise noted.